 The Wildlife Project conducts numerous projects--some grant funded, others funded by organizations, institutions, or our clients every year.
 Please feel free to contact us if you wish to collaborate or team, or if you have an interest in working with us as one of our clients.

-We are currently working on several projects that include various natural history studies, long-term population monitoring, construction monitoring, and wildlife inventories of many species, including the foloowing,
+We are currently working on several projects that include various natural history studies, long-term population monitoring, construction monitoring, and wildlife inventories of many species, including the following,

 California tiger salamander (Ambystoma californiense)

 migratory nesting birds (from shorebirds and water fowl to forest birds and raptors)

 California bat species [Pallid bat (Antrozous pallidus), Townsend's big-eared bat (Corynorhinus townsendii), bat maternity colonies, etc.]

 Other projects that we have include pond restoration and pond management, making your golf course wildlife friendly, conductiing wildlife inventories, preparing CEQA related documentation, and responding to our clients needs for on-call services.

 Conducting long-term monitoring on California red-legged frogs (Rana draytonii)

 The Wildlife Project has worked tirelessly to incorporate natural history studies and wildlife survey techniques development projects into many of its core projects.
 When we learn new information, we make every effort to seek out others conducting similar work, and develop collaborations.
 We are currently working on numerous projects that not only enhance our understanding of wildlife species' needs, but also illustrate sound scientific methods and build lasting relationships.